Opioid epidemic: United States

-Adolescents

-Adolescents are another category of people that can become easily addicted to opioids.
-Even before their teenage years, children go through the rapid growth of their reward center, also known as the Mesolimbic pathway.
+Adolescents can become easily addicted to opioids.
+Even before their teenage years, children go through the rapid growth of their reward center, the Mesolimbic pathway.
 The development of the Mesolimbic pathway allows children to be easily satisfied by small rewards to encourage learning, motivation, and acceptable behavior.
-However, this growth peaks in their adolescent years, and they start to feel a need for larger, more meaningful rewards, such as psychoactive substances which produce reward signals through direct receptor binding.
-Teens also have an underdeveloped prefrontal cortex which governs impulse control and decision making.
+This growth peaks in their adolescent years, and they start to feel a need for larger, more meaningful rewards, such as psychoactive substances which produce reward signals through direct receptor binding.
+Teens have an underdeveloped prefrontal cortex which governs impulse control and decision making.
 The combination of underdeveloped prefrontal cortex and a rundown reward system can lead to adolescents with addictive seeking behaviors and higher susceptibility to the neurological changes developed in substance use disorder (SUD).
 The Centers for Disease Control and Prevention estimates that In 2018, over 53 million people aged 12 years and older in the United States, reported the misuse of prescription drugs.

 A 2020 review of the opioid epidemic in pediatrics stated that there were 4,094 opioid overdose deaths in people ages 14–24 in 2017.
 Teens commonly use opioids as recreational drugs, instead of what they are supposed to be used for, pain management.
 Centers for Disease Control and Prevention says that for every opioid death of a teen there are 119 emergency visits and 22 treatment admissions related to opioid abuse.
 Half a million teenagers in 2014 were reported as non medically prescribed opioid users and a third of those as having a substance use disorder (SUD).